-Launching in Australia in 1979, Dynamo has a rich history with Australian families.
-The brand offers a number of liquid variants, including Dynamo Regular, Dynamo Eucalyptus, and Dynamo Professional, able to tackle whatever stains you throw in the washing machine.
-If you’re after something specific, Dynamo also offers ‘Professional 5in1’, as well as ‘Professional Odour Eliminating liquid’, ideal for those smelly sports socks, or for colours that are beginning to dull.
+Launched in Australia in 1979, Dynamo has a rich history with Australian families.
+The brand offers a number of liquid variants, including Dynamo Regular, Dynamo Eucalyptus and Dynamo Professional, able to tackle whatever stains you throw in the washing machine.
+If you’re after something specific, Dynamo also offers a ‘Professional 5-in-1’, as well as a ‘Professional Odour Eliminating’ liquid, ideal for those smelly sports socks, or for colours that are beginning to dull.